On Geometric Structure of Point Particles: Introduction

-In the present paper, by virtue of the heuristic way, I explore the geometrical structure of point-like particles including the electron.
-Making reference to plasma dielectric dispersion theory, I propose a convenient form of the transformation that describes transition to the space warped in the infinitesimal region.
-I show that the space is the cylindrical one, which is, in association with symmetry breaking, spanned by a unific rotational field equivalent to Gromeka-Beltrami vector flow~\cite{beltrami1889}.
-The field obeys the rotational eigenvalue equation, which is found to describe generation of angular momentum space orthogonal to coordinate space.
-We figure out that spin precession of electron is appearance of the generation mechanism of time as one degree of freedom, which owes to complementation of those isotopic spaces under the rotation.
-The electromagnetic coupling refers to a left-handed rotational eigenmode, and this property is linked to parity violation in the $\beta$-decay~\cite{lee1956,wu1957}.
+In this { Perspective Paper}, we study, for heuristic, the geometric structure of point(-like, at present stage of knowledge) particles including the electron, and fundamental interactions inseparable from them.
+Along with the analogy of optical dispersion of plasma, I propose a simple form of the transformation that describes transition to the space expanded in the infinitesimal region.
+I provide the realistic space, which is spanned by a unific rotational field equivalent to Gromeka-Beltrami vector flow~\cite{beltrami1889} with cylindrical geometry.
+The infinitesimal realistic space differs from an infinitesimal element of four-dimensional space-time, and also from conventional abstract (internal) space such as isospin space.\footnote[1]{However, I use the terminology ``internal space'' (or ``internal ...'') throughout, for convenience.} The field is found to obey the rotational eigenvalue equation, which captures the complex orthogonality between the internal coordinate space and angular momentum space.
+I address that complementary rotation of coordinates in these isotopic spaces can be reflected in observed spin-precession of electron.
+We also argue that the electromagnetic coupling is internally determined by a left-handed rotational eigenmode, and this property is linked to parity violation in the $\beta$-decay~\cite{lee1956,wu1957}.
 This eigenmode regulates helical structure of the rotational field.
-The related geometry is the same as that to describe the helical structure of the relaxed plasma, whereby we reconfirm significance as to the lepton\,--\,astrophysical jet correspondence.
-It is noticed here that the geometrical theory is distinct from the previous morphology in~\cite{bostick1985}, which was built within, basically, an ordinary macroscopic framework of plasma physics.
+The related geometry is found to be the same as that to describe the helical structure of the relaxed plasma.
+It is pointed out that the geometrical theory is distinct from the previous morphology in~\cite{bostick1985}, which was constructed within, basically, the conventional framework of plasma physics.